-The Southern Hemisphere basins are run operationally without ocean coupling or data assimilation.
+The Southern Hemisphere basins are run operationally without data assimilation.
+While the HYCOM ocean model is used operationally in these basins, HYCOM is not included or supported in this release.
+Therefore, the default configuration for S. Hemispheric basins does not include ocean coupling.
 Notice in Fig. 3.3 that the workflow has been simplified a great deal.
 The only wrappers required to run the default cases for these basins are as follows:

 - 1. launcher\wrapper

 - 2. init\gfs\wrapper

 - 3. init\bdy\wrapper

-- 4. relocate\wrapper
+relocate\wrapper

-- 5. unpost\wrapper
+- 4. unpost\wrapper

-- 6. forecast\wrapper post\wrapper $^{\dagger}$
+- 5. forecast\wrapper post\wrapper products\wrapper